 - Charlotte Mason.
 What is Charlotte Mason’s approach?
 Good habits and character.
 Living books.
 Building art into the everyday.
 Nature walks and nature study.
 The Charlotte Mason approach to literacy, numeracy and science in the early years.
 Charlotte Mason for the 21st Century.

-- Unschooling and Project-Based Learning.
+- Unschooling.
 What is unschooling?
 Why do families choose to unschool?
 Do they really play all day?
 Being an ally to our children.
-Project-based learning.
 The unschooling approach to literacy, numeracy and science in the early years.

-Each week you will learn the key beliefs and reasoning behind each approach, and how each one views child development and discipline.
+Each week you will learn the key beliefs and reasoning behind each approach, and how each views child development.
 You will be given practical ideas around creating a nurturing environment for your children, and guidance on toys and play.

 How does the course work?

-The next course will run online from 10th January 2019 for five weeks.
-The course is lifetime access, so you can do it at your own pace, revisit it whenever you want, and benefit from any updates I make in future.
+The next course will run from the 3rd June 2019.
+The course runs for eight weeks, and comes with lifetime access so that you can do it at your own pace, revisit it whenever you want, and benefit from any updates I make in future.

-Each week I will post a video in the course Facebook group about one of the approaches (Montessori, Steiner-Waldorf, Forest School, Charlotte Mason, then Unschooling & Project-Based Learning together).
-Alongside the video, you will receive a PDF guide for you to download and keep each week, full of information on each approach, interviews with families who are using them, and practical, achievable ideas inspired by each philosophy for you to try out at home.
-You will also find a curated reading list in case you want to delve deeper into any of these approaches, questions for you to explore, and a practical task for you to get stuck into.
+Each week you will access a video about one of the approaches (Montessori, Steiner-Waldorf, Forest School, Charlotte Mason, then Unschooling, Reggio Emilia & Project-Based Learning together, and finally the Classical approach).
+There will also be an introductory video to kick off the course and get you thinking.
+Alongside each video, you will receive a PDF guide for you to download and keep each week, full of information on each approach, interviews with families who are using them, and practical, achievable ideas inspired by each philosophy for you to try out at home.
+You will also find a curated reading list in case you want to delve deeper into any of these approaches, journaling questions for you to explore, and a practical task for you to get stuck into each week.

 Is this course for me?